How To Calculate The Molar Solubility

 Besides the inherent Ksp of a compound, several other factors can influence molar solubility:

 • Temperature: Generally, the solubility of solids in water increases with increasing temperature.
 This is because the dissolution process is usually endothermic (requires heat).
-However, there are exceptions.
+Still, there are exceptions.

 • Pressure: Pressure has a negligible effect on the solubility of solids in liquids.

 • pH: The solubility of many compounds is pH-dependent, especially those containing basic anions (like OH-, CO32-, S2-) or acidic cations.
-For example, the solubility of metal hydroxides increases in acidic solutions because the H+ ions react with the OH- ions, shifting the equilibrium towards dissolution.
+Take this: the solubility of metal hydroxides increases in acidic solutions because the H+ ions react with the OH- ions, shifting the equilibrium towards dissolution.

 • Complex Formation: The presence of ligands that can form complex ions with the metal cation can increase the solubility of the compound.
 Complex formation removes the metal cation from the solution, shifting the equilibrium towards dissolution.